Pirates vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the Pirates have a record of 2-7.

-- When it comes to the total, the Pirates and their opponents are 6-4-0 in their previous 10 games.
+- When it comes to the over/under, the Pirates and their foes are 5-5-0 in their previous 10 contests.

 - The Pirates have had a spread listed in one of their past 10 matchups and have covered every time.